Complete Guide to Disney’s California Adventure with Kids

 Tip: another attraction in the Paradise Pier area is Mickey’s Fun Wheel.
 It’s huge for a ferris wheel and is worth the wait if it’s 20 minutes or less.
 ALWAYS choose the line for the cars that swing.
 So much more fun.

-Grizzly Peak and rustic California
+Grizzly Peak, San Francisco and Rustic California

 We’ll say this now: do Grizzly River Run and be cool with getting soaked.
 You’ll get soaked and it’s fine and fun.
 California Adventure with kids isn’t complete without taking them rafting and watching the crazy fun they have.
 If you’re littles aren’t big enough for it yet though, you’ll have to make the most of watching others getting splashed.